haseebch10/Cell-Byte-Chat-with-Data/README.md

 - [x] **Security**: Input validation, safe parsing, API key protection
 - [x] **Performance**: Efficient in-memory processing, client-side filtering

----

-**🌟 Transform your data into insights with the power of conversation!**

-> *"The future of data analysis is not learning SQL – it's having natural conversations with your data."*

----

 *Built with ❤️ for the CellByte coding challenge | Transforming healthcare data into actionable insights*